Publisher Rocket Review – Is It Good Value For Authors?

 Should you have or plan to self-publish more than one title, I can highly recommend Publisher Rocket.

-However, as I said earlier, if you only have one title, it’s a line ball decision.
+However, as I said earlier, it’s a line ball decision if you only have one title.

 But at the same time, being able to research and select better-performing keywords and more categories can only help.

 Related reading: 10 Free Book Publishing Software And Tools For Self-Publishing Authors